Fiestag/MorrowindSpeechGenerator/README.md

 Thanks to Greatness7 for creates Tes3conv used for convert ESP/ESM files.
 Thanks to coqui AI for XTTS model.
-Thank to Kezyma  for Voices of VVardenfell.
+Thanks to Kezyma  for Voices of VVardenfell.
+Thanks to S-T-K for his comments and his contribution to script for load the npc of the master file.